ritik-raj-15/Front-End-with-React/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.
+### `json-server --watch db.json -d 2000 -p 3001`
+Along with json-server to fetch the data

 ### `npm test`